What to do to prevent becoming a victim of financial fraud

 March is Fraud Prevention Month.
 Whether we want to admit it or not, we’re all potentially vulnerable to financial fraud.
-Here are tips to help identify potential scams and protect yourself from fraud.
+Here are some tips to help identify potential scams and protect yourself from fraud.

-In an ideal world, we wouldn’t need talk about this or shed light on the topic, but fraud is a very serious issue, and is always worth discussing.
+In an ideal world, we wouldn’t need to talk about this or shed light on the topic, but fraud is a very serious issue, and is always worth discussing.
 How serious?
 According to the Government of Canada, between January 2014 and December 2016 fraudsters swindled approximately $290 million from Canadians.
 A study conducted by the Chartered Professional Accountants of Canada (CPA Canada) showed that nearly one third of Canadians have fallen victim to financial fraud.

 How to identify fraudulent investments